zumdar/16_channel_pwm_esp32/pwm_pcb_larger/README.md

-# 16 Channel PWM led dimming board for ESP32 - smaller version with SOT23 NMOS
+# 16 Channel PWM led dimming board for ESP32 - smaller version with TO252 package

-this repo contains the files for a 16 channel pcb to dim leds using sot23 NMOS package for less current.
+this repo contains the files for a 16 channel pcb to dim leds using TO-252 NMOS package for more current.

 ## Authors